SecretFoundation/SNIPs/SNIP-721.md

 | memo      | string             | Memo for the transfer transactions that is only viewable by addresses involved in the transfer (recipient, sender, previous owner)| yes      | nothing          |

 ### <a name="batchsend"></a>BatchSendNft
 BatchSendNft is used to perform multiple token transfers, and then call the recipient contracts' BatchReceiveNft (or ReceiveNft [see above](#receiver)) if they have registered their receiver interface with the NFT contract.
-The message sender may specify a list of tokens to send to one recipient address in each `Send` object, and any `memo` or `msg` provided will be applied to every token transferred in that one `Send` object.
-If the list of transferred tokens belonged to multiple previous owners, a separate BatchReceiveNft callback will be performed for each of the previous owners.
-If the contract only implements ReceiveNft, one ReceiveNft will be performed for every sent token.
+The message sender may specify a list of tokens to send to one recipient address in each `Send` object, and any `memo` or `msg` provided must be applied to every token transferred in that one `Send` object.
+If the list of transferred tokens belonged to multiple previous owners, a separate BatchReceiveNft callback must be performed for each of the previous owners.
+If the contract only implements ReceiveNft, one ReceiveNft must be performed for every sent token.
 Therefore it is highly recommended to implement BatchReceiveNft if there is the possibility of being sent multiple tokens at one time.
 This will significantly reduce gas costs.

 The message sender may provide multiple `Send` objects to perform sends to multiple addresses, providing a different `memo` and `msg` for each address if desired.
 Each individual transfer of a token must show separately in transaction histories.
 The message sender must have permission to transfer all the tokens listed (either by being the owner or being granted transfer approval) and every token ID must be valid.
 Any token that is transferred to a new owner must have its single-token approvals cleared.
-If any BatchReceiveNft (or ReceiveNft) callback fails, the entire transaction must be reverted (even the transfers will not take place).
+If any BatchReceiveNft (or ReceiveNft) callback fails, the entire transaction must be reverted (even the transfers must not take place).

 ##### Request
 ```